-- Seeded triple knockout - If team wins A, B and C section they will be declared the winner - If a team wins two sections, they must be beaten twice by the winner of the other section - If there are three different section winners, A side will advance to final, B will play C in the semi final - Teams will first be seeded based on their CTRS points at the time of the tournament registration deadline.
-All remaining teams that do not have any CTRS points will be seeded based on a random draw.
+- Seeded triple knockout. - If a team wins A, B and C sections they will be declared the winner - If a team wins two sections, they must be beaten twice by the winner of the other section. - If there are three different section winners, A side will advance to the final, and B will play C in the semi-final.